Industrial Electronic Technology

 As required by program

-ILT 194 : Intro.
-To Programmable Logic Controllers
+ILT 194 : Intro. to Programmable Logic Controllers

 This course provides an introduction to programmable logic controllers.
 Emphasis is placed on, but not limited to, the following: PLC hardware and software, numbering systems, installation, and programming.
 Upon completion, students must demonstrate their ability by developing, loading, debugging, and optimizing PLC programs.